pokerty/monte-carlo-option/README.md

 # Monte Carlo Option Pricing Simulator

-This Streamlit application simulates the price of European Call or Put options using the Monte Carlo method based on the Geometric Brownian Motion model for the underlying asset price.
+This app simulates the price of European Call or Put options using the Monte Carlo method based on the Geometric Brownian Motion model for the underlying asset price.

 ## Features